Some of the world’s best-known actors spent time at Ten Chimneys,

 The full estate tour of Ten Chimneys lasts two hours.
 Wear comfortable walking shoes, as the tour includes flights of stairs and uneven terrain.
-Tues.-Sat., May through mid-November; ask about group discounts.
+Tues.-Sun., May through November; ask about group discounts.
 Because of the estate’s fragility, children under 12 are not permitted.
 For those who might have trouble walking the full estate, 90-minute tours feature the 14-room Main House.
 Reservations are recommended for all tours.

 The Lunt-Fontanne Program Center includes a permanent collection of exhibits on the Lunts and a museum store.